thejustinlombardi/code-every-day/log.md

 ### Thoughts:

 > I try my hardest in the Code Challenges.
 Even if I don't get the answer, the thing that I'm proud of is that I understand what needs to be done, but I don't know the exact method yet.
 That's why I'm looking at the problems, understanding them, looking for examples, studying the answers, and then writing about them so I can keep track of how it is all done.
 I used to think of it as cheating, but if I don't know how to do something, it shows I need more practice and more understanding.

+## Day 21: February, 22, 2022 (My Fiance's Birthday!!!)

+### Today's Progress:

+> Today was again filled with Data Structures and Algorithms work in my Udemy course.
+We focused on Linear Search and Binary Search.
+Both extremely wonderful topics and I enjoyed diving deeper into these concepts.

+### Thoughts:

+> I posted about this on LinkedIn, but I want to say it here, too.
+I feel like I'm very close to this content sometimes.
+For example, this morning when we were working on binary search, my code kept returning values that were so close to the answer, but still wouldn't pass their tests.
+I wasn't understanding why until my fiance took a look at it and said, "Wait, shouldn't that be <= instead of just <"?
+I was floored.
+Today I learned that I need to take a step back when I've been in a problem for too long.